 There are two primary metrics for dividends: dividend yield and payout ratio.
 Of course, there are other metrics and calculations, but these are the two most fundamental.

 The dividend yield shows the annual rate of return that a shareholder receives from the dividend.
 It is a measure of valuation since it depends on the share price.
 Hence, it is a way to measure the return of the dividend of any new purchase.
-The dividend yield is determined using the following equation:
+The dividend yield is calculated using the following equation:

 Divided Yield (%) = Annual Dividend Per Share / Stock Price Per Share * 100%

 The payout ratio is an indication of dividend safety and the financial condition of the company.
 It depends on annual earnings.
 If the dividend takes is too high a percentage of the earnings, it is likely not safe.
 Dividend payout ratios over 100% mean that the earnings do not cover the dividend payout.
-The following equation calculates the dividend yield:
+The following equation calculates the dividend payout ratio:

 Payout Ratio (%) = Total Annual Dividend / Total Net Income * 100%